- explanation of a credit union

 Credit Unions And Bad Credit

-If a lender turns you down for a personal loan and refuse to tell you why, it could be because your credit record is poor.
+If a lender turns you down for a loan and refuse to tell you why, it could be because your credit record is poor.
 At this juncture, there is no point in applying to another lender.
 The lender logs your current application onto your record.
 Multiple applications will only make matters worse.

 If this has happened, you can turn to a credit union for help.
 Bear in mind though; you do have to make some savings with the organisation before being granted a loan.